 fue el fondo de la mar y mar y mar y mar. / was the bottom of the sea, sea, sea.

 Like lots of traditional games, the words and actions of Marinero que se fue a la mar vary slightly from country to country.
 Any simple clapping pattern works.
-Here is one example.
+Here is one example, but you can see lots of others on YouTube.
+Search Marinero que se fue a la mar y mar y mar

-Lots of children play with an action that reinforces the meaning for the verb ver (to see).
+The actions in the video above reinforce the meaning for the verb ver (to see).
 When you sing ver y ver y ver, touch your hand to your forehead as if you are sheltering your eyes from the sun in order to see.
-This link is to a video of a very little girl and her mom who play Marinero que se fue a la mar that way.
+This link is to a video of a very little girl and her mom who also play Marinero que se fue a la mar that way.

 This link is to the children’s song El marinero fue al mar.
 The first verse is a version of the traditional clapping game, although the tune and words are slightly different than the one my kids know.
 Even though this is not the version we sing in my family, I like it for Spanish language learners.
 The word mar can be feminine, as it is in the other versions of the song, however, it is most commonly masculine.
 This version uses mar as a masculine noun, eliminates the extra syllable y, and uses the word profundo (deep).
 Associating profundo with mar children learn and remember the word.
 These are the words to the first verse.